Archan6el/Devvortex-Writeup-HackTheBox/README.md

 ![image](https://github.com/Archan6el/Devvortex-Writeup/assets/91164464/85755bf8-826e-4b18-9cf2-db24ab94bc17)

-Before fuzzing the log in, I first google to see if there are any exploits for joomla, and I do find an exploit on exploit-db [here](https://www.exploit-db.com/exploits/51334). **CVE:
+Before fuzzing the log in, I first google to see if there are any exploits for joomla, and I do find an exploit on exploit-db [here](https://www.exploit-db.com/exploits/51334). **CVE-2023-23752**
-2023-23752**

 ![image](https://github.com/Archan6el/Devvortex-Writeup/assets/91164464/4f16fb3b-9e1a-426f-ade7-f67da3be428a)